RediSearch/RediSearch/docs/Commands.md

 alias.

-The `FT.ALIASUPDATE` command differs from the `FT.ALIASADD` command in that it will remove the alias association with a previous index, if any. `FT.ALIASADD` will fail, on the other hand, if the alias is already associated with another index.
+The `FT.ALIASUPDATE` command differs from the `FT.ALIASADD` command in that it will remove the alias association with a previous index, if any. `FT.ALIASDD` will fail, on the other hand, if the alias is already associated with another index.